Nigel

 James

-is a marine ecologist with particular interests in the analysis
+is a marine scientist with particular interests in the analysis

 and modelling of marine communities, water quality and hydrodynamic